 The Power of Habit: Why We Do What We Do in Life and Business by Charles Duhigg Non-Fiction.

-Extreme Ownership: How U.S. Navy SEALs Lead and Win (New Edition) by Jock Willink and Leif Babin Non-Fiction
+Extreme Ownership: How U.S. Navy SEALs Lead and Win (New Edition) by Jocko Willink and Leif Babin Non-Fiction

 What can Navy Seals teach us about leadership?
 A lot.
 This book is filled with tough-learned wisdom gained in the fiercest fighting in Iraq.
 Jock Willink and Leif Babin intertwine stories from their days in Iraq with how these lessons apply to company leadership situations.